-Here are considerations to discuss with your Ameriprise advisor.
+- Here are considerations to discuss with your Ameriprise financial advisor.

 A company’s board of directors may decide to pay shareholders a portion of its profits through the form of a dividend.
 While most companies strive to pay a stable dividend, during uncertain economic periods such as the current one, dividends might be reduced, suspended or eliminated.
 However, many high-quality companies with stable businesses and predictable profits can generate dividends across a range of market environments.

 As the following chart illustrates, it’s not just about how much a stock price increases.
 Over the long term, dividends account for a sizeable portion of total returns.

 When a company pays dividends, you can use them to buy more shares of that stock — this is known as dividend reinvestment.
 Over time, your investment has the opportunity to compound in value and potentially generate more dividends.

 Selling investments for income when the stock market is under pressure and volatile can detract from long- term investment success.

 Instead, you might consider dividend income to help meet your needs.
 A broadly diversified portfolio should continue to produce some income, even while the prices of securities are down.
 In addition, bonds in the current environment should continue to pay interest, which is income coming into your account.

 Instead of reinvesting the dividend income, consider transferring it into a different account.
 In retirement planning, this is called sweeping income.
 A well-designed dividend income strategy can help reduce the likelihood you’ll need to sell as many securities in times of market stress and to meet spending needs.